 - Always keep a copy of your reservation with you

-For information on Leave No Trace wilderness ethics, visit the backcountry guide webpage.
+For information on Leave No Trace outdoor ethics, visit the backcountry guide page.

 Making your trip plan

 Stick to the plan throughout your trip, so you can be found if you run into trouble.
-If you do not return as planned, your plan will be given to search and rescue organizers and the police.
+If you do not return as planned, a friend or family member can give your trip plan to search and rescue organizers and the police.

 Packing the essentials